 Today, not much has changed when I say I’m a multi-disciplinary creative and educator with an entrepreneurial spirit.
 Over the last ten plus years, I've combined my passions to launch and direct innovative programs for schools and museums and have co-founded two nonprofits.
 My creative work touches on those big (and small) questions in life, and my style is to create with heart and humor.
 Things that energize me: nature, animals, your grandma’s cooking, listening, words, collaboration, compassion, and the human spirit.
 (Hence, that one summer spent living with a family of shepherds on a sheep farm in New Zealand after reading The Alchemist.)
-Things I believe in: our youth, the power of storytelling, the soul, technology, eco-honoring processes, bullet points, dark chocolate, legumes, laughter = best medicine, and kindness.
+Things I believe in: our youth, the power of storytelling, the soul, technology, eco-honoring processes, bullet points, dark chocolate, Woody from Toy Story, timing, legumes, laughter = best medicine, and kindness.

 Recently, after half a year of city shopping, I have relocated to Los Angeles, California, working as an artist and giving to my various creative projects.
 Beyond that, when I'm not teaching or reflecting on life through my personal art practice, you can find me cooking and hosting gluten-free dinner parties, getting down in a hip hop dance class, cackling at a comedy club, or meditating on the beach.

 Ultimately, I want to cultivate deeper connection and make positive impacts while guiding others to do the same.
+Last year, I was recognized for this, receiving a Leadership Award from Comcast NBCUniversal and proving that greatness can come from doing you, doing well, and doing good.

 "I'm seriously obsessed with your art!" -Pearl Ann